dovi-k/toodle/README.md

 followed the sign up, sign up functions and made them work for my page
 * ReadMe file Stucture was based from Anouk Smet project [Dogs Health Tracker](https://github.com/AnoukSmet/Dog-Health-Tracker/blob/master/README.md#testing)
 * Images for the website taken from [Pexels](https://www.pexels.com/search/to%20do%20list/)

+## Known Bugs:

+Since the site is not fully finished and there are so many things yet to be fixed, that unfortunately due to time restriction I wasn't able to, but I will tru to name few probably won't able to name all.
+ * List Categories are available to view to evry user instead of esers would be able to access their own enviroments, which then takes away the point of signing up for the website at all
+ * images in the index.html page does not align in nicely and in proportions when using table and different devices
+ * You cannot edit or delete created tasks, due to constant error on implementing this feature I had to remove last minute
+ * profile page displays empty
+ * naming is off an can be confusing at times
+ * to diplay tasks I used acordion which does not make sense, I used for develomnet purposes.
+When you click on the acordion it displays an ideawhich is another glitch
+ * when adding the task I wasn't able to add the category id to the items, the value pushed was null
+ * as I mentioned before there are more I could to point out just the most obvious ones

 ## **Credits**